Computer Engineering Technology - Mechatronic Systems - 562

 - Study curriculum and contents from organizations including IEEE, CompTIA and Cisco Academy, Altera, Siemens and other industrial partners.

-- Learn about computer hardware and interfacing, Arduino and embedded systems, computer networks and internet technologies, web and mobile applications, electronics and electrical systems, robotics and industrial automation.
+- Learn about computer hardware and interfacing, microcontrollers and embedded systems, computer networks and internet technologies, web and mobile applications, electronics and electrical systems, robotics and industrial automation.

 Computer Engineering Technology ties together Automation and Robotics with networking and data handling.
 Graduates will be well placed to work in modern automated factories including those implementing IoT and Industry 4.0.
 Industrial applications include PLC programming, Human Machine Interfacing, pneumatic and hydraulic interfacing and control and Electrical Drive implementations.
 In addition students gain an understanding of the basics of electrical and electronic systems, microcontrollers and embedded systems on their way to the development of web interfaces and network enabled applications.

 The program is a three-year program that can be studied with or without coop.
 Students can fast-track their studies by opting out of coop and graduating in three years.
-An early exit option is expected to permit students to graduate with a technician diploma after the first four semesters.
+An early exit option permits students to graduate with a technician diploma after the first four semesters.
 The technician program does not have the coop option.

 Domestic and International student admission requirements

 - OSSD or equivalent (Mohawk Academic Upgrading, GED) including: